lamalab-org/toolminutes/papers/mass_spec_encoder.md

 ### Model architecture

-They leverage the existence of large databases of molecular structures, by pretraining a SMILES autoencoder.
+They leverage the existence of large databases of molecular structures by pretraining a SMILES autoencoder.
 The training involves translating a random SMILES into its canonical form.

 ![Spec2Mol architecture including a CNN for Mass Spectrum encoder and a GRU for SMILES encoding and decoding](mass_spec_encoder_files/spec2mol_architecture.png)